Hank Marvin: Personal life

 Marvin's first wife was Beryl, with whom he had four children.
 He is currently married to Carole and he has two more children.

 Since 1986, Marvin has lived in Perth, Western Australia.
+He became an Australian citizen in 1990.
 He has made impromptu appearances on stage when musician friends visit the area, such as in February 2013 when Cliff Richard held a concert at Sandalford Winery.
 He is a Jehovah's Witness.

 Style and influence

 According to Guitar.com, "In 1960 [Marvin] defined the role of 'lead guitarist'" and "became the first British 'guitar hero'".
 The website continued, "Hank is legendary for his expressive phrasing, but rather than use his Strat's controls to accentuate volume swells, he prefers to use a pedal to give that vocal quality to his lines."
 Marvin influenced many British rock guitarists, including George Harrison, Eric Clapton, David Gilmour, Brian May, Mark Knopfler, Peter Frampton, Steve Howe, Roy Wood, Tony Iommi, Pete Townshend, Jeff Beck and Jimmy Page.

 In 1959, Cliff Richard purchased a fiesta red Fender Stratocaster for Marvin to use on stage, which is widely claimed to be the first Stratocaster in the United Kingdom.
 Although it allegedly still belongs to Richard, it has been in the possession of Bruce Welch since 1968.
 Marvin has performed on stage almost exclusively with fiesta red Stratocasters since Richard's original purchase.

 In Canada, Cliff Richard and the Shadows had top 10 hits, especially from 1961 to 1965.
 Canadian guitarists Randy Bachman and Neil Young credit Marvin as influential, Young penning the song "From Hank to Hendrix" on his Harvest Moon album in partial tribute.

-"Hank Marvin" is rhyming slang for "starvin" ("starving").
-This slang was referenced in a 2012 television advertisement for Mattessons meat company.